MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 ### Version history

 Shows all the versions of the app.
-You can view app versions, version comments and the currently published version.
+You can view app versions, version comments, and the currently published version.
 From the version history page, you can also restore an app to a particular version.
 For more information about version history, go to Restore an app.

 ## 4 – Properties list